CALIFORNIA NORML ADVICE FOR MEDICAL MARIJUANA PROVIDERS

 Despite the federal illegality of dispensaries, many cities and counties have enacted ordinances aimed at licensing or regulating them.
 Many others have banned them altogether.
 Some cities, such as Los Angeles, have enacted moratoriums banning new dispensaries while allowing existing ones to operate.
 Others, such as Oakland, have put a cap on the number of licensed dispensaries.
 Strict zoning regulations are in effect in many localities, preventing siting near schools or too close to other dispensaries.
 Other regulations that have been adopted include banning on-site consumption and limiting the quantity of marijuana that can be sold or kept on hand.
 In some cases, regulations have been deliberately devised to be so strict as to preclude dispensaries from operating.

-A new state law, AB 2650, (Buchanan) prohibits medical marijuana collectives from operating within 600 feet of a school as of Jan 1, 2011.
+State law AB 2650 (Buchanan) prohibits medical marijuana collectives from operating within 600 feet of a school as of Jan 1, 2011.
 It covers all activities by dispensaries or other providers that have a storefront location or mobile outlet and are required to have a business license.
 The bill grandfathers dispensaries that are currently allowed to operate there under existing local regulations.

 It is important that cooperatives and collectives consult local regulations before trying to set up operation.
 ASA has a list of Local California Dispensary Regulations; (however this list may not be up to date, check with local authorities.)